 TAD advocates immigration reform that takes the burden of policing workers’ eligibility off the shoulders of dairy farmers and does not restrict access to a much-needed labor pool.

 Farmers – including dairy farmers – depend on immigrant national workers to fill labor-intensive farm jobs that American born-workers are unwilling to fill, no matter how bad the economy gets.
-About half of all workers on U.S. dairy farms are immigrants.
-Losing those immigrant workers would have the following impact, according to a 2015 study conducted by Texas A&M University AgriLife Research for the National Federation of Milk Producers:
+In addition, the labor market is especially tight in rural areas.

 • Reduce the U.S. dairy herd by 2.1 million cows